Nooralogical/portfolio/readme.md

 * **Java**
 * **XML** styling

-LevelCam adroid app was a team project in autumn 2018.
+LevelCam Android application was a team project in autumn 2018.
 The goal was to create an Android app for measuring angles shown on the camera display.
 The inspiration was a team member who worked as a solar panel fitter and needed a tool for measuring the roof angles while working.
 Other elements, compass and lux measurements were added as handy tools for the user.

 I was responsible for the styling of the finished app, which I implemented based on my UI design found [here](#LevelCam-application-design).
 For better usability, I also added two switch buttons to hide/unhide elements on the app screen.